 Fashion shows offer footwear designers the opportunity to study trends in color and style.
-Footwear designers can also look to websites for a number of resources, such as e-bulletins, and news articles.
-Additionally, the American Apparel and Footwear Association compiles statistical information and trend analyses on the footwear industry every year and then documents the information in its publications ShoeStats and Trends.
+Footwear designers can also use the internet to stay up-to-date with industry trends.
+Additionally, students can access information from the American Apparel and Footwear Association, which compiles statistical information and trend analyses on the footwear industry every year and then documents the information in its publications ShoeStats and Trends.

 In conclusion, undergraduate programs in footwear design provide students with a fundamental understanding of artistic principles and train them to apply these concepts to shoes.